Spinach Salad with Chicken

 Low-Carb Diet / South Beach Diet Suggestions:

-Made with a low-carb sweetener of your choice, this salad would be a great main-dish salad for any low-carb diet plan or any phase of the original South Beach Diet.
+Spinach Salad with Chicken would be a great main-dish salad for any low-carb diet or Keto plan or any phase of the original South Beach Diet, as long as it’s made with a low-carb sweetener.

 Find More Recipes Like This One: